LAND JOURNAL

 Golf course in summer showing green and bunkers at driving range

-At the time of writing there are 94 golf courses in use in Greater London.
-Cumulatively they occupy an area greater than the whole of Brent, which is home to 330,000 people.
-London's publicly owned courses alone – of which there are 43 – take up an area larger than the borough of Hammersmith and Fulham, with a total population of 185,000.
+In total, there are more than 90 active golf clubs in Greater London.
+Cumulatively they occupy an area greater than Brent – a mid-sized borough home to 330,000 people.
+London's publicly-owned courses alone – of which there are more than 40 – take up an area larger than the borough of Hammersmith and Fulham, which has a total population of 185,000.

 Related article